The Herzog-Sch\"onheim conjecture for simple and symmetric groups: Introduction

 Also note that $\mathcal{J}(G)$ is unbounded in general, for example if $p_1,p_2,\ldots$ are the prime numbers in increasing order and $G_n$ is the cyclic group of order $p_1 \ldots p_n$, then $\mathcal{J}(G_n)$ tends to infinity with $n$, because $\mathcal{J}(G) \geq \sum_{i=1}^n 1/p_i$ and the sum of the inverses of all the prime numbers is a divergent series.
 Hence, the structure of the underlying groups is really essential for our arguments.

 The paper is structured as follows.
 In Section 2 we lay the groundwork for the other parts of the paper and verify that $\mathcal{J}(G) < 2$ holds for sporadic simple groups.
 In Section 3 we deal with alternating and symmetric groups, in Section 4 with simple groups of Lie type and finally in Section 5 we give the proofs of the main theorems which easily follow from the work done previously.
+We also include a remark on the limitations of our method.
 To handle groups of small order and to estimate several functions we rely on computer calculations.
 For those we use GAP \cite{GAP} and Mathemtica \cite{Mathematica}.
 The code to verify our calculations is available in a publicly accessible GitHub repository \cite{GitRepGAP, GitRepMathematica}.

 \textbf{Thanks:} We express our gratitude to Colva Roney-Dougal, David Craven and Martin Liebeck for consultations on the maximal subgroups of simple groups of Lie type.
 In fact, the proof of Proposition~\ref{E8lbound} is due to Liebeck.
+We also thank the referee very many useful comments.